5 Winter Survival Tips for Outdoor Adventurers [UPDATED FOR 2021/22]

 - Learn which tinders work even when wet.
 Birch bark, for example, will burn when wet.
 So will sap from pines and spruces.
 Know how to locate and use pitchwood.

-Keep in mind you may have only minutes before your fingers get too cold to function, so speed is of the essence.
+Keep in mind you may have only minutes before your fingers get too cold to function and you need the fire to keep your core body temperature up, so speed is of the essence.

 2. Building a shelter if you’re lost overnight

 It’s winter.
 There’s snow on the ground.
 You’re lost AF.
 Daylight is draining out of the sky and it becomes a real possibility you may have to spend the night outside.

 If you have a tent, awesome.
 Walls of snow in front of your tent can be fantastic wind-blockers in a snow storm or windy conditions.
 No such luck?
 Then it’s time to live out your winter hibernation fantasies in order to save your own life.

 - tree well